public-key-cryptography/public-key-editor/README.md

 	3. To run the Editor program, copy the Editor.java file to the Downloads directory and type the command

-	    cd; /usr/jdk/jdk-17.0.2/bin/java ./Downloads/Editor.java (text, table, html, image, mail)
+	    cd; /usr/jdk/jdk-17.0.2/bin/java ./Downloads/Editor.java (text, table, image, mail)

-	If you add an argument after the file name then the program will display the text editor, table editor, html editor, image viewer, or email editor.
+	If you add an argument after the file name then the program will display the text editor, table editor, image viewer, or email editor.

 	(The Editor program has a table editor, html viewer, and image viewer because other editors are not able to display encrypted files or directories.
-The text editor, html viewer, and image viewer programs don't have to decrypt and re-encrypt the Documents and Pictures folders because they only read and decrypt the file input to the program.
-The files on the disk remain encrypted and unmodi- fied unless the user decrypts them.)
+The text editor, html viewer, and image viewer programs don't have to decrypt and re-encrypt the Documents and Pictures folders because they only read and de- crypt the file input to the program.
+The files on the disk remain encrypted and unmodified unless the user decrypts them.)

 	All the commands can be concatenated into a single line using the semicolon as a delimiter.